alexander-nadel/intel_sat_solver/README.md

 This repository contains the code of Intel(R) SAT Solver (IntelSAT).

-Compilation requires g++ version 10.1.0 or higher to compile.
-Use make as follows:
+Compilation requires g++ version 10.1.0 or higher.

-"make rs" for a statically linked release version.
-"make d"  for a debug version (no optimizations).
-"make"    for the standard version (optimized, but with debug information and assertions active)
+To compile IntelSAT executable in Release mode, run make as follows: "make rs".
+To compile IntelSAT library in Release mode, run make as follows: "make libr".
+For other compilation options, please refer to Makefile.

 When using IntelSAT, please refer to the following paper: